 Now that I’ve gone over the basic building blocks of getting a podcast ready for distribution, you may be feeling slightly overwhelmed.
 If you’ve got no interest in editing a podcast or figuring out digital audio workstations (DAWs) and other editing software, that’s OK!
 But it does mean you’ll have to outsource this skill.

-If you’re willing to spend a little money, my favorite editing tool is the Hindenburg Journalist program.
+Without question, my favorite DAW (Digital Audio Workspace) is the Hindenburg Journalist program.
 Not only is the user-interface very clean and beginner-friendly, but Hindenburg also has some smart tools, like automatic sound leveling, that make the process even easier.

 1. Import the Material

 The first step is importing the audio into Audacity.
 Track Two should be the main track of your podcast.
 If you have multiple audio files such as an intro narration, an interview with a guest, and an outgoing message, put them in order so all the main audio is on Track Two.